 Pinetop-Lakeside Kayaking Spots and Rentals

-High above the deserts, in the Ponderosa Pine Forest, the White Mountains offer clean crisp air, a mesmerizing star-filled sky, miles of trails and more than 50 alpine lakes and 800 miles of cold, crystal-clear rivers and springs.
+High above the deserts, in the Ponderosa Pine Forest, the White Mountains offer clean crisp air, a mesmerizing star-filled sky, miles of trails and more than 50 alpine lakes and 800 miles of cold, crystal-clear rivers and springs, and wonderful AZ mountain towns.
 At an elevation of 7,000 feet, there are plenty of adventures on offer year-round in Pinetop-Lakeside.
 Paddlers will find summer the best time to get out on the water, especially down at Hawley Lake.

 White Mountain Outdoor Rentals will deliver a kayak, canoe or SUP to your lake of choice and M&M Kayaks will insure that you get a boat for fishing or pleasure paddling with the proper license if you will be using a kayak on the White Mountain Apache Reservation.
 Rainbow Lake Resort has rentals on Rainbow Lake for guests and the public including, canoes, kayaks, paddleboats, aqua cycles or a pontoon boat.